 - Maximise access to the City's cultural venues by London's pupils through a school visits fund. - Provide further opportunities for the City Corporation's cultural venues to work together to offer innovative learning programmes and resources that benefit learners across London and beyond. - Establish a City of London Cultural Education Partnership. - Promote the national STEM (science, technology, engineering and maths) education agenda through working in partnership across our venues. - 2.
-Ensure that all education providers are deemed 'outstanding' within 3 years and there is continued development of excellent further, adult and higher education opportunities.
-Any new school, academy or other providers are expected to be 'outstanding' within 3 years of joining the City Corporation's education portfolio.
+We will ensure that all existing education providers are deemed 'outstanding' within 3 years and there is continued development of excellent further, adult and higher education opportunities.
+Any new school, academy or other providers are expected to be judged 'outstanding' within 3 years of joining the City Corporation's education portfolio.